 PLX-PAD cells respond to chemical distress signals from tissues that have been damaged by ischemia (inadequate blood flow), muscle trauma, or inflammation, by secreting a range of therapeutic proteins that trigger the body’s own repair mechanisms.
 These secreted proteins drive the body to grow collateral blood vessels to bring oxygenated blood to ischemic tissue, heal damaged muscle, and dampen inflammation.
 PLX-PAD cells also modulate the immune system, which plays a central role in the body’s response to injuries.

 PLX-PAD is being developed in clinical trials for Critical Limb Ischemia via accelerated regulatory pathways in both Europe and Japan.
-Pre-marketing “pivotal” trials are expected to start in both regions in 2016.
+Pre-marketing “pivotal” trials are ongoing in both regions.
 Two completed Phase I trials of PLX-PAD in Critical Limb Ischemia produced positive results, and a randomized, double-blind Phase II study has demonstrated the safety and potential efficacy of PLX-PAD in treating muscle injury in the context of hip replacement surgery.
 The cells are also being studied in an ongoing Phase II trial in Intermittent Claudication, and are being evaluated for other indications including Preeclampsia.